ChernayaKoshka/EasyHttp/README.md

    2. `ESerializationType.QueryString`, this will serialize the function input to a query string (ie: `?key1=val1&key2=val2`).
 This method is inflexible and only supports primitive/option types.

    It should be noted that the default serialization method for HTTP methods that allow a body is JSON.
 Any that do not allow a body default to query string serialization.
+   In addition, if a defined function's return type is `unit`, it will return `unit` without reading the body of the response.
 4. `Method` is an attribute that defines the HTTP Verb to use when making a request.
 It should be noted that the default method is `POST`
 5. `Path` is an attribute that defines any additional pathing to use on top of the `BaseUri` provided.